singhjaskirat984/astro_tak/README.md

 To check and test the API Please -[Click Here](https://astro-tak-api.herokuapp.com/).

-The API Endpoints for three APIs used are: 1. astrologer.
+The API Endpoints for three APIs used are: 1. astrologer
-                                           2. hororscope.
+                                           2. hororscope
-                                           3. questions.
+                                           3. questions

 This project is a starting point for a Flutter application.